-- The unit has lead-based paint and the family includes children under the age of six. - An elderly or disabled family may decline an offer for designated housing.
+- The unit is inappropriate for the applicant's disabilities, or the family does not need the accessible features in the unit offered and does not want to be subject to a 30day notice to move. - The unit has lead-based paint and the family includes children under the age of six. - An elderly or disabled family may decline an offer for designated housing.
 Such a refusal must not adversely affect the family's position on or placement on the affordable housing waiting list [24 CFR 945.303(d)].